Most people ignore the plumbing system because it largely remains out of sight.

 4. Oil, Grease And Fat

-Fat, grease and oil wastes usually cause a blockage in kitchens because that’s where people wash their dirty utensils, causing food wastes to get stuck in the pipeline.
+Fat, grease and oil wastes usually cause a blockage in kitchens because people wash their dirty utensils there, causing food waste to get stuck in the pipeline.
 Food scraps are sticky substances, and once a layer of fat or grease builds up, it grabs hold of other wastes to magnify the clog.

 The dustbin is the best place to dispose of leftover food or waste.
 But we can’t tell you the number of times we found steak trimmings, coffee grounds, tea leaves, vegetable oil, chocolate, cream, and other food waste and small objects inside blocked pipes.

 Dishwashing liquid disperses minor oil residue when it enters the drain.
 Put boiling hot water and dishwashing detergent in your sink drain if you suspect fat residue is blocking it.
-If you want to try a different natural cleaning remedy, you can also use bicarb soda and vinegar.
+If you want to try a different natural cleaning remedy, use bicarb soda and vinegar.

 5. Hair